Kulamavu Dam: Hydroelectric project

 This Underground Power Station is supposedly a technological achievement.
-There are six generating units each of 130 MW capacity.
-There are seven 220KV feeders for transmitting the power to the load centers.
-The power generated in the powerhouse is taken to the switchyard through 220 KV oil filled cables.
-After power generation, water from the power station is released to the Thodupuzha River through an underground tunnel which is 1220 meters in length.
-This tail race water is in turn used for producing electricity in the Malankara Small Hydro Electric Station and also for irrigation by means of Irrigation dam at Malankara.
+There are six generating units each of 130 MW, capacity.
+There are seven 220kV feeders for transmitting the power to the load centers.
+The power generated in the powerhouse is taken to the switchyard through 220 KV oil-filled-cables.
+After power generation, water from the power station is released to the Thodupuzha River through an underground tunnel, which is 1,220 meters in length.
+This tail race water is in turn, used for producing electricity in the Malankara Small Hydro Electric Station and also for irrigation by means of the Irrigation dam at Malankara.